Mutestock/Fog/README.md

 Maven is preinstalled in the Netbeans IDE, which is the IDE that was used in the creation of this project.
 Other IDEs may not.

+You'll also need to create your own database connector.

 ### Acknowledgements

 The github page is currently a redirection to the Javadoc.
 Ultimately, it was never created for anything else.
 One could argue, that it should function as a hub for the project with graphics.